 As a general rule, computers, prescribed automation equipment and assets costing up to S$5,000 can be written off in 1 year, while all other assets eligible for capital allowances can be written off over the course of 3 years.

 Any unutilised capital allowances can be carried forward indefinitely to subsequent YAs provided that there is no substantial changes in the company’s shareholdings or principal business activities.

 Finally, where a company makes net losses in any YA, it may carry these losses forward to subsequent YAs to be deducted against future incomes provided that it satisfies the Shareholding Test, i.e. there is no substantial change in the company’s shareholdings between the last day of the year in which the losses were incurred, and the first day of the YA in which the losses are to be deducted.

 This allows for a temporarily loss-making company to reduce future taxes payable.

-How Do I Pay Corporate Tax?
+How Do I File and Pay Corporate Tax?

 1. File the Estimated Chargeable Income (ECI) form (unless exempted)

 In Singapore, the process of paying corporate taxes generally begins by filing an Estimated Chargeable Income (ECI) form providing an estimate of the company’s chargeable income with IRAS within 3 months of their financial year end.

 All companies are required to file an ECI unless it has an annual revenue of not more than S$5 million and there is no estimated chargeable income for that YA, in which case it would be exempt from filing an ECI.